What is a strategic product planning process?

 Strategic product planning is the process of defining how you will achieve your vision.
-By working backward from your desired end state, you can set goals and initiatives to guide the implementation of your strategy and a timeline to achieve them.
+By working backward from your desired end state, you can set goals and initiatives to guide your strategy and a timeline to achieve them.
 That timeline is often referred to as a product roadmap.

 Your vision defines your view of the future.
 It is the north star for the company and should drive all downstream corporate and product strategic decisions.

-Ideally, your company and product leaders have already defined and communicated a clear set of business goals.
+Ideally, your company's leaders have already defined and communicated a clear set of business goals.
 But if they have not (or if you need to work with them to refresh them), consider the following questions to build a vision that is unique to you and will delight both customers and employees:

 The responses to these questions will help you better understand the overall direction of the company and give you the clarity you need to set a winning strategy.